FStarLang/FStar/pulse/CONTRIBUTING.md

 ## Testing

 `share/steel` contains all examples and tests.
-You can run `make -j -C share` to verify and test them.
+You can run `make -j -C share/steel` to verify and test them.
 This rule will work whether you have Karamel or not.
 If you have Karamel, then this rule will also extract and compile (and sometimes run) C extraction examples.
 Alternatively, you can run `make -j test` from the Steel root directory, which will